stamen/media-harvesters/README.md

     # smaller hexagon geometries derived from the table `superunits` geometries
     instagram_reqions

-    # point geometries indicating the Lat/Lng of where Instagram photos were found
+    # point geometries indicating the (lng,lat) of where Instagram photos were found after running the harvesters
     instagram_photos
     ```

 0. Let's play with some sample data in this repository to setup custom park areas

-0. The `Makefile` command `db/instagram_generic` can load our own Shapefile and GeoJSON datasets into the `superunits` table
+0. The `Makefile` command `db/instagram_generic` can load our own Shapefile or GeoJSON datasets into the `superunits` table
-( it can also load Shapefiles inside of zipfiles ).
+( it can also load a Shapefile inside a zipfile ).
 There are several datasets in this repository's `testdata/` directory.
 They include:

     ```bash
     # a GeoJSON file in WGS-84